rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterEventHandler.md

 ### Event with isNotSupportedApi

-notSupportedApi : If the intent has "isNotSupportedApi" = true, it indicates that the API is not implemented on the platform and we are expecting an error for the same.
+If the intent has "isNotSupportedApi" = true, it indicates that the API is not implemented on the platform and we are expecting an error for the same.
 The error response will be validated against errorSchema instead of the openRpc schema and then will be returned.
 Detailed information on sending intent is given [here.](docs/pubSubHandlers/RegisterEventHandler.md).

 <details>
     <summary>Request with isNotSupportedApi true for a supported event</summary>